 Stress fractures are weak spots or small cracks in the bone caused by continuous overuse.
 They often occur in the foot after training for basketball, running, and other sports.

 Shin splints refers to pain and tenderness along or just behind the large bone in the lower leg (the tibia).

 Exercise is good for people of all ages.
 It helps lower blood pressure, reduces the risks for falls and serious injuries, and slows the body's loss of muscle and bone mass.

 Patellar Tendonitis (Jumper's Knee)

-Jumper's knee is also known as patellar tendonitis.
-It may be caused by overuse of the knee joint, such as frequent jumping on hard surfaces.
+Jumper’s knee is caused by overuse of your knee joint, such as frequent jumping on hard surfaces.
 It’s usually a sports-related injury, linked to leg muscle contraction and the force of hitting the ground.